jkuokkala/ume-saami-conv/README.md

 ## Description

-A conversion script implementing a mechanical conversion from Wolfgang Schlachter's (1958) dictionary spelling to current Ume Saami orthography (approved 2016, dictionary by Henrik Barruk 2018).
+This is a conversion script implementing a mechanical conversion from Wolfgang Schlachter's (1958) dictionary spelling to current Ume Saami orthography (approved 2016, dictionary by Henrik Barruk 2018).